LuckyMan23129/Flute/README.md

 ![Biểu đồ không có tiêu đề drawio](https://github.com/LuckyMan23129/Flute/assets/141725842/6bff642e-8ed6-4e80-9e45-cfac93b6b6cc)
 **Fig. 4: Prototype Flute board (left) and finished battery-free EH nodes (right)**

-We evaluate the performance of Flute using two IoT daughter-boards described in Section 4 through a 7-day test deployed in Vietnam and Belgium under outdoor and indoor conditions.
+We evaluate the performance of Flute using two IoT daughter-boards described in through a 7-day test deployed in Vietnam and Belgium under outdoor and indoor conditions.
 The boards were connected and ran the Flute software locally.
 Each of the 7-day experiment was performed at a different time, therefore absolute results of the graphs cannot be directly compared due to changing energy availability.
 However, the relative trends remain clear.
-From the results shown in Figures 4 and 5, label (A) denotes the maximumVoltage, (B) optimumVoltage, (C) shutOffVoltage plus a 10% safety margin and (D) NightOptimumVoltage, respectively.
+From the results shown in Figures 5 and 6, label (A) denotes the maximumVoltage, (B) optimumVoltage, (C) shutOffVoltage plus a 10% safety margin and (D) NightOptimumVoltage, respectively.
 For the sleep time (E) represents maximumSleepTime, (F) nightMinimumSleepTime and (G) minimumSleepTime, respectively.

 ### 4.1.
 Outdoor Operation
 **Table 2: 1-week Flute message rate metrics for AsTAR and AsTAR++ across two deployment locations**